alexanderlhc/Mule/README.md

 ## TODO

+### Must

+- [ ] Pass binary for Mac and Linux
+- [ ] More languages added + confirm color palette

+### Cleaner code

-- [ ] Paths are an absolutle mess.
-Get it sorted!
+- [ ] Paths are an absolute mess (tmpDir,WorkDir etc..), passed and reread without system now.
-- [x] Better UNICODE support + author and title must be allowed spaces.
+- [ ] In Controller method "compileToPdf" it reads and sanitizes all files in selected directory again.
+Maybe just read from already sanitised ListView?

+### Nice to have

+- [ ] Better error messages (maybe popups?)
 - [ ] Update log during compile (hard: see section further down)

-- [ ] More languages added + confirm color palette
+### Cosmetic care for GUI

-- [ ] Pass binary for Mac and Linux
+- [ ] Clearer when fields are invalid and acceptable

-## Updating log during latex compil
+## Updating log during compilation

-* Tried passing propertyListener (with onChangeListener) and updating insde the compiler loop.
+* Tried passing propertyListener (with onChangeListener) and updating inside the compiler loop.
 * Passing TextArea to same loop.

 Both doesn't update during execution (even though System out works) and updates after.

-## Ideas

-- Options become gradually avail
-- Run becomes available when all options filled properly.
-Recheck (for source files) just checks if files exist in LW.
-	- All options passing gets green
-- When terminal object "dies" then execute remove temp. on startup remove temp if exists.
-- Deal with errors/exceptions in popup.